If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 Understanding Inheritance Tax: Does it exist in Canada?

 There is no such thing as an inheritance tax in Canada.
-This means if you receive an inheritance, you won’t have to pay any tax on the inherited amount.
-The estate of the deceased is responsible for paying any tax owed to the CRA, rather than you (the beneficiary).
+This means if you receive an inheritance, you won’t have to pay any capital gains tax on the inherited amount.
+However, the estate of the deceased is responsible for paying any capital gains tax owed to the CRA.
+Individuals must pay capital gains taxes when assets are sold, whether gifted or inherited, depending on ownership changes and the fair market value at the time of transfer.

-After an individual passes away, the CRA ensures that taxes are paid on any income they earned up to the date of their death.
+After an individual passes away, the CRA ensures that capital gains tax is paid on any taxable income they earned up to the date of their death.
 The estate executor is responsible for filing what is called the final or terminal tax return.
-If there is a tax balance owing, the executor pays it off from the assets of the deceased’s estate.
+If there is a capital gains tax balance owing, the executor pays it off from the assets of the deceased’s estate.
 Once the final tax bill is settled, the rest of the assets can be distributed among the heirs.

-In this scenario, the executor of Martina’s estate needs to file a deceased tax return before the tax filing deadline.
-Whatever tax is owed by Martina will be paid from the funds in her estate.
+In this scenario, the executor of Martina’s estate needs to file a deceased capital gains tax return before the tax filing deadline, which includes any capital gains tax owed on her assets.
+Whatever capital gains tax is owed by Martina will be paid from the funds in her estate.

 How are assets treated for income tax purposes after death?

 When a person passes away, all of their assets, such as real estate, land, investments, etc., are considered to have been sold just before death for tax purposes.
-Since different assets will generate income differently, they are also taxed differently.
+Since different assets will generate income differently, they are also taxed differently, with capital gains taxation playing a significant role in how investments and other appreciating assets are treated.

-How are non-registered capital assets treated for income tax purposes?
+How are non-registered capital assets treated for capital gains tax purposes?

 Exceptions

 If you have a spouse or a common-law partner, you can transfer capital property to them at the adjusted cost basis upon your death.
-Doing so means you will not receive a capital gain (or incur a capital loss) in your final tax return.
+Doing so means you will not receive capital gains (or incur a capital loss) in your final capital gains tax return.

 In other words, naming a spouse or a common-law partner as a beneficiary on a capital property allows you to defer taxes until the beneficiary sells the property themselves.